EthanDeng/ddswhu2/content/posts/2018-04-MongoDB and Python.md

 ## 1. start MongoDB normally

-Once you installed MongoDB on your PC, you can start MongDB using
+Once you have installed MongoDB on your PC, you can start MongoDB using

 ```shell
 mongod --dbpath C:\MongoDB\Server\3.6\data\db